Gold (Ryan Adams album)

+Adams claimed that "with Gold, I was trying to prove something to myself.
+I wanted to invent a modern classic."
+Gold was the number six album of 2001 on The Village Voice's annual Pazz and Jop critic's poll.

+Background

 Adams intended for the album to be a double album, but his record label, Lost Highway, condensed the album into a single disc.
 According to Adams, the label "took the last five songs, made it a bonus disc and put it on the first hundred and fifty thousand copies.
 Fucking my fans over and making them pay extra for a record I wanted to be a double album.
 They counted that as one record."
 This bonus disc is known as Side Four; the disc's title reflects the fact that the bonus material makes up the fourth side of the double LP edition of the album.

 The album includes "When the Stars Go Blue", which has been covered by artists such as The Corrs and Bono, Tyler Hilton, Bethany Joy Galeotti, Tim McGraw and as a duo by Kurt Nilsen featuring Venke Knutson.
 "New York, New York" became a notable MTV and VH1 favorite following the September 11 attacks.
 "The Rescue Blues" was featured in the end credits of the 2001 film Behind Enemy Lines.

 Adams' friend and former roommate Adam Duritz (lead singer of Counting Crows) lends background vocals to several tracks.